ascendc_assert

 )

-• In the cpu_lib.cmake file in the CMake directory, add the macro definition ASCENDC_DUMP=0 to the target_compile_definitions command to disable the ASCENDC_DUMP function on the CPU.
+• Modify the cpu_lib.cmake file in the cmake directory.
+Add the macro definition ASCENDC_DUMP=0 to the target_compile_definitions command to disable ASCENDC_DUMP on the CPU.
 The following is an example:

 1